Chronic Kidney Disease: Everything You Need to Know

-Manipal Hospital is the best nephrology hospital in Dwarka, we make sure to provide expert quality care that is focused on the individual needs of a patient.
+Manipal Hospital is the best nephrology hospital in Delhi, we make sure to provide expert quality care that is focused on the individual needs of a patient.

 We believe in efficient communication and empathy to satisfy the patient's needs and allay all the anxieties associated with kidney disease treatment.

 We work with our patients to help in prevention as well as diagnosis and treatment of kidney disease in its early stages.

 This is a synthetic process that allows a dialysis machine to filter your blood, removing waste and water.
 The process assists the body's impaired kidney function and is usually adopted while the patient undergoes treatment for the underlying disease, or till a suitable donor kidney becomes available.
 In the dialysis machine, the blood passes through…

 This speciality of nephrology deals with kidney transplants which is gaining popularity among patients suffering from end-stage renal disease.

 A kidney biopsy involves taking one or more tiny samples of your kidney to look at with special microscopes.